gotofritz/gotofritz.github.io/content/blog/2025-01-04-migrate-to-hugo/index.md

 ## Javascript is not sustainable

 JavaScript was my first love, but I have to admit defeat.
 With JS it is no longer feasible to have projects you only touch occasionally.
 Everything moves so fast, bit rot happens after only a few months.
 For example, my [Astro](https://astro.build/) blog was completely broken after only two months of me building it.
 And I had moved to Astro from [SvelteKit](https://svelte.dev/) after that version also became broken because of bit rot.
-That's why I have no intention to try [Next.js](https://nextjs.org/), [Remix](https://remix.run/), or any of the other React-based frameworks.
+That's why I have no intention of trying [Next.js](https://nextjs.org/), [Remix](https://remix.run/), or any of the other React-based frameworks.

 ## The Javascript ecosystem is not interested in static site generators (SSGs)